There are surprisingly far fewer books on the French and Indian War than other American wars.

 Parkman was a direct descendant of Puritan minister John Cotton and was a trustee of the Boston Athenaeum, which is one of the oldest independent libraries in the United States, until his death at the age of 70 years old.

 Parkman has plenty of critics though who argue that he was a racist and sexist writer who was anti-Indian and anti-democracy, among many other things.
 Despite his political views, he was still considered a great writer and a great storyteller.

-Published in 2000, this book has often been described as one of the quintessential books about the French and Indian War.
+Published in 2000, this book by Fred Anderson has often been described as one of the quintessential books about the French and Indian War.

 The book discusses how the French and Indian War, which was a part of the Seven Years’ War, forever changed North America and helped build and then ultimately destroy the British empire.

 The book argues that the French and Indian War was significant because Britain’s victory over France in the war led to a bitter rivalry between the two countries that would later come back to haunt Britain in the American Revolution.
 In addition, it also created a large land empire in North America that ultimately was too much for Britain to handle.

 Anderson argues that if it had not been for the French and Indian War, the American Revolution would have either been delayed, would not have happened at all or would have still been fought but would not have resulted in the birth of a new nation.

 Anderson is a professor of history at the University of Colorado and is the author of five books about American history including his newest book The War that Made America: a Short History of the French and Indian War.

 Published in 2006, this is another book by Fred Anderson.
 This book is a more scaled down version of the war and was written as a companion piece to a 2006 PBS documentary of the same name.